GabsEdits/aplos-theme/README.md

 </div>

 > [!IMPORTANT]
-As I said above, this repo is just for these theme files for Git Submodule, for the actual Aplós Project check [GabsEdits/aplos](https://github.com/GabsEdits/aplos)
+As I said above, this repo is just for these theme files for Git Submodule.
+For the actual Aplós Project check [GabsEdits/aplos](https://github.com/GabsEdits/aplos)

 ## Usage
 First, Init the Submodules: